 During their freshman year, our education majors are required to take an Introduction to Education course.
-At the beginning of this course, they are asked to list the top ten teacher traits that they believe are most significant traits to own as a teacher.
+At the beginning of this course, they are asked to list the top ten teacher traits they believe are the most significant traits to own as a teacher.
 These freshmen base their answers on those teachers they just left behind in high school or from their elementary days.

 Like David Letterman shares his top ten on the Late Show, below we share with you our top ten teacher traits by our top teacher candidates:

 10. Prepared – Our teacher candidates are taught over and over and over again that if they fail to plan they plan to fail!
 In his book, Teach Like A Champion, Doug Lemov wrote “champion teachers excel at planning.”